-Post-graduation depression is used to describe the extreme sadness, impaired functioning, and anxiety that recent grads feel after they graduate college.
+Post-graduation depression is used to describe the extreme sadness, impaired functioning, and anxiety that recent grads feel after they graduate from college.
 There is no official diagnosis for post-grad depression, and according to therapists, it is underreported and understudied.

 Depression in Millennials